mruelas71/username1/README.md

 ## How the Script Works
 [Explain in 3-5 sentences how your script validates usernames.
 Include information about:]
+The script uses a `while` loop to go through each username one by one and check if it’s valid.
+It uses the `grep` command with the `-E` option for extended regular expressions to match usernames with the right pattern, while the `-v` flag helps find ones that don’t fit.
+The part `> /dev/null 2>&1` just hides any extra messages or errors so the results look clean.
 - The use of the `while` loop
 - The `grep` command with extended regular expressions
 - The meaning of the `-E` and `-v` flags